pystardust/ani-cli/CONTRIBUTING.md

 - Try to make extra dependencies optional
 - Adjust the Readme accordingly
 - Try using shell builtins over external commands
+- Try using built-in output functions (err, inf and die) instead of echo and printf

 ## How else can I help?